hgscott/TASBEFlowAnalytics/README.md

 TASBE Flow Analytics is a flow cytometry analysis package.
 Documentation, templates, and the Excel user interface are stored in the [TASBE Tutorial project](https://github.com/TASBE/TASBEFlowAnalytics-tutorial) and in the [TASBE project website](https://tasbe.github.io/).

+**If you make use of the TASBE Flow Analytics package, please cite the following publication:**

+* Jacob Beal, Cassandra Overney, Aaron Adler, Fusun Yaman, Lisa Tiberio, and Meher Samineni.
+"TASBE Flow Analytics: A Package for Calibrated Flow Cytometry Analysis," ACS Synthetic Biology, 8(7), pp 1524--1529, May 2019

 ## Build status:
 [![Build Status](https://travis-ci.org/TASBE/TASBEFlowAnalytics.svg?branch=master)](https://travis-ci.org/TASBE/TASBEFlowAnalytics) for this project